What is the dry cleaning?

 You obviously know that when you wash your clothes at home in a washing machine, water is the solvent that is using to do the cleaning.
 But not every fabric, for example wool, can handle the water.
 Also, there are many types of stains that water is not particularly good at removing.
 When it comes to dry cleaning, clothes are soaked in a solvent other than water.
 So, when we are saying that this is dry cleaning, it is only ”dry” in the sense that it is not wet with water.
 We use that kind of cleaning because as I mentioned there are so many fabrics that actually degrade in water or just can not stand withstand the rough and tumble of a washing machine.
 That is way dry cleaning is sometimes only way to clean our clothes.

-How dry cleaning works ?
+How do dry cleaners work ?

 When you finally leave your clothes at the cleaners, all of the employees need to follow a pattern consisting of several steps: